gauteh/lieer/README.md

 $ gmi pull
 ```

+the first time you do this, or if a full synchronization is needed it will take longer.

 # push

-will push up all changes since last push, overwriting any remote changes since
+will push up all changes since last push, conflicting changes will be ignored unless `-f` is specified. these will be resolved at the next `pull`.
-the previous pull of the affected messages.

 ```sh
 $ gmi push